 If an entry is found, the server MUST check the state of Open.Connection.
-If Open.Connection.Dialect belongs to the SMB 3.x dialect family and Open.Connection is NULL, the server MUST select an alternate connection in Session.ChannelList and update Open.Connection.
+If Open.Session.Connection.Dialect belongs to the SMB 3.x dialect family and Open.Connection is NULL, the server MUST select an alternate connection in Open.Session.ChannelList and update Open.Connection.

-If Open.Connection is NULL, Open.IsResilient is FALSE, and Open.IsPersistent is FALSE, the server SHOULD close the Open as specified in section 3.3.4.17.
+If Open.Connection is NULL, Open.IsResilient is FALSE, Open.IsDurable is FALSE and Open.IsPersistent is FALSE, the server SHOULD close the Open as specified in section 3.3.4.17.